 The view from the High Dune was quite spectacular.
 The waves of sand with the San Juans in the distance….

-The relative warmth of the day and the sunshine was too tempting for a past partner to pass up…
+The relative warmth of the day and the sunshine was too tempting for someone to pass up…

 We made it to the edge of the dunes near the visitors center and had chatted up the ranger and associated staff.